Nedved-liao/Dockerfile/typecho/README.md

 - Tweak nginx config
 - Nginx config file with the anti_spider(default no)
 - Php and nginx communication using the sock
+- Use Zend Opcache cache
+- Use docker-compose

 If you have any improvement or Suggestions, please in making project page on open questions or request.